Tatsuki Workshop Instructor Certification Course: From "Making" to "Teaching" Tatsuki (June 13-15, September 12-14, 2026)

 18:00 Dinner

-9:00 Explanation of workshop key points and assignments, etc.
+9:00 Explanation of the workshop’s key points and assignments, etc.

-- The schedule may change due to weather conditions or other factors.
+- Schedule may change due to weather or other conditions.

-- Evenings are generally free time.
-Recommended activities include visiting nearby hot springs (Manten no Yu) or stargazing.
+- At night, you’ll generally have free time.
+Recommended ways to spend it include visiting a nearby hot spring (Manten no Yu) or doing some stargazing.

-Sewing tools (fabric scissors, thread scissors, measuring tape, chalk pen, sewing machine thread (cotton thread #50 or polyester thread #60 that matches the fabric), pins (20), pincushion), elastic threader, fabric (if you don't have one, we can provide fabric for 4,900 yen), overnight set (towel, pajamas, etc. This varies depending on the accommodation, so we will inform you in advance).
+Sewing tools (dressmaking shears, thread snips, measuring tape, chalk pen, sewing thread (No. 50 cotton thread to match the fabric or Shappespan No. 60), pins (20), pincushion), an elastic threader, fabric (if you do not have any, we can provide fabric for 5,600 yen), and an overnight set (towel, pajamas, etc.; this varies depending on the accommodation, so we will let you know in advance).

-- We will prepare sewing machines (JUKI straight stitch machine, overlock machine) and rulers (50-60cm).
+- We will provide the sewing machines (JUKI straight-stitch sewing machine and overlock machine) and rulers (50-60 cm).

-- Overlock threads in white, beige, navy, and black are provided.
+- Lockstitch thread is available from us in white, beige, navy, and black.

-- Waist elastic (1.5cm wide/2cm wide) and waist ties (1cm wide) can be provided here.
+- The elastic waistband (1.5 cm wide / 2 cm wide) and waist drawstring (1 cm wide) can be separated here.

-- The fabric we provide is introduced on the following website.
-If you purchase fabric, we will also prepare the thread.Unbleached fabric
+- The fabrics available for purchase are introduced on the website below.
+If you purchase fabric, we can also prepare the thread here.I will.Unbleached fabric

 Participation fee

-52,000 yen (including lunch.
-Accommodation fees of approximately 10,000 yen/night (with breakfast and dinner) are separate.
-Details will be provided in an email after application).
+52,000 yen (includes lunch.
+In addition, accommodation costs approximately 10,000 yen/night (including breakfast and dinner).
+Details will be provided by email after you apply.)

 -